wpilibsuite/frc-docs/source/docs/hardware/sensors/serial-buses.rst

    :alt: Show the SPI port on the roboRIO.

 .. image:: images/serial-buses/spi-pinout.png
-   :alt: SPI roboRIO port pin specifcations.
+   :alt: SPI roboRIO port pin specifications.

 To communicate to peripheral devices over SPI, each pin should be wired to its corresponding pin on the device.
 The SPI port supports communications to up to four devices (corresponding to the Chip Select (CS) 0-3 pins on the diagram above).